akanksha1711/Docker/README.md

 ## Usage
 1. Navigate to the Nextcloud interface via your browser.
-2. Log in to the system using the credentials set during the setup process.
+2. Customize the system for your CRM Needs.
 3. Upload files, create folders, and manage user accounts.
 4. Explore Nextcloud's apps for extended functionality, such as calendar, notes, or tasks.